bombasticSlacks/Aspirant/Game/Example-Gear.md

 ---

 #### Reagent Bag
-*Size 2 Cost 25*
+*Size 2 Cost 30*
-A well constructed satchel of elixirs, dried powdered items, and other small bits that can count as a replacement for other bits.
-When you go to craft or perform a ritual, you can substitute items from your reagent bag for any [Bits](Resources#Bits).
+A well constructed satchel of elixirs, dried powdered items, and other small bits of magic that can be used to perform [Rituals](Ritual).
+When you go to perform a ritual, you must expend a charge from your reagent bag.

-A reagent bag initially comes with 15 silver worth of abstract bits in it that can be restocked at civilization.
+A reagent bag contains 5 uses, and replenishing a use costs 2 silver.

 ---